Injuries can be the bane of one’s life, so figuring out how to run injury free is vital to long-term success.

 Do More Strength Training

 Running is brilliant but it is also taxing on the body.
+It positively stresses the body in so many different ways and can even help you develop the muscles in your legs.

 Your running kinetic chain is made up of your feet, lower legs, knees, hips, lower back, core, arms, and shoulders.